ptutty/hawksworx.com/src/site/blog/adding-search-to-a-jamstack-site.md

 pageClass: "teal-theme"
 ---

-CMALT, our Certified Membership scheme,  is a peer-based professional accreditation scheme developed by ALT to enable people whose work involves learning technology to have their experience and capabilities certified by peers and demonstrate that they are taking a committed and serious approach to their professional development.
+There are a number of services available to can bring fully featured, rich, search functionality to your sites.
+If I had needed more sophisticated searching, with things like fuzzy matching, related content associations, and deep search analytics, I could have used a service like [Algolia](https://www.algolia.com/), who are experts in this sort of thing.

 ![Searching](/images/sandro-kradolfer-1077230-unsplash.png "Searching")

 <!--more-->

-There are a number of services available to can bring fully featured, rich, search functionality to your sites.
-If I had needed more sophisticated searching, with things like fuzzy matching, related content associations, and deep search analytics, I could have used a service like [Algolia](https://www.algolia.com/), who are experts in this sort of thing.

 ## Some requirements